valence-rs/valence/README.md

 ## Current Status

-⚠️ **Valence is still early in development with many features unimplemented or incomplete.
-Expect to encounter bugs, limitations, and breaking changes.** Here are some noteworthy achievements:
+Here are some noteworthy achievements:
 - `valence_nbt`: A speedy new library for Minecraft's Named Binary Tag (NBT) format.
 - Authentication, encryption, and compression
 - Block states